sage-code/maj/case.md

 a constructed language can have good _use-cases_.

-* Maj is using an experimental notation for Latin writing;
+* Maj is using an experimental Latin writing;
 * Maj ideas can be used for some other languages;
 * Maj can be used to learn other Romantic languages;